CodeDecoder13/Project_Rhuzzel/README.md

 # Project_Rhuzzel
-This is a Alternate Landing Page using Laravel Framework to create a database and a dashboard full of statistics
+This is a Alternate Landing Page using Laravel Framework added admin features with statistics data will be stored in database uses Postgres.